Eric B. & Rakim: Rapping technique and jazz influences

-Rakim's rhyming deviated from the simple rhyme patterns of early 1980s hip hop.
+Rakim's rhyming deviated from the simple rhyme patterns of early-1980s hip-hop.
 His free-rhythm style ignored bar lines and had earned comparisons to Thelonious Monk.
 The New York Times Ben Ratliff wrote that Rakim's "unblustery rapping developed the form beyond the flat-footed rhythms of schoolyard rhymes".
 While many rappers developed their technique through improvisation, Rakim was one of the first to demonstrate advantages of a writerly style, as with for instance his pioneering use of internal rhymes and multisyllabic rhymes.
-Unlike previous rappers such as LL Cool J, KRS-One, and Run-D.M.C., who delivered their vocals with high energy, Rakim employed a relaxed, stoic delivery.
+Unlike previous rappers such as LL Cool J, KRS-One, and Run-DMC, who delivered their vocals with high energy, Rakim employed a relaxed, stoic delivery.
 According to MTV, "We'd been used to MCs like Run and DMC, Chuck D and KRS-One leaping on the mic shouting with energy and irreverence, but Rakim took a methodical approach to his microphone fiending.
 He had a slow flow, and every line was blunt, mesmeric."
 Rakim's relaxed delivery was inspired by jazz; he had played the saxophone and was a John Coltrane fan.

 Rakim's subject matter often covered his own rapping skills and lyrical superiority over other rappers.
 AllMusic editor Steve Huey comments that "the majority of his lyrics concern his own skills and his Islamic faith."
 He also notes Rakim for his "complex internal rhymes, compounding, literate imagery, velvet-smooth flow, and unpredictable, off-the-beat rhythms."
 Pitchfork writer Jess Harvell described his rapping as "authoritative, burnished, and possessing an unflappable sense of rhythm".

 Musical style

-Paid in Full, which contains gritty, heavy, and dark beats, marked the beginning of heavy sampling in hip hop records.
+Paid in Full, which contains gritty, heavy, and dark beats, marked the beginning of heavy sampling in hip-hop records.
 Of the album's ten tracks, three are instrumentals.
 As a disc jockey, Eric B. had reinstated the art of live turntable mixing.
-His soul-filled sampling became influential in future hip hop production.
+His soul-filled sampling became influential in future hip-hop production.
 Music critic Robert Christgau noted that Eric B. had incorporated "touches of horn or whistle deep in the mix" of his sampled percussion and scratches.

 Accolades

-The editors of About.com ranked them as No. 5 on their list of the 10 Greatest Hip-Hop Duos of All-Time, and Rolling Stone ranked them No. 5 on its list of the 20 Greatest Duos of All Time.
+The editors of About.com ranked them as No. 5 on their list of the 10 Greatest Hip-Hop Duos of All Time, and Rolling Stone ranked them No. 5 on its list of the 20 Greatest Duos of All Time.
 The duo have been nominated for induction into the Rock and Roll Hall of Fame in 2012 and 2024.